ral-facilities/inventory-management-system/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `dist` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [building for production](https://vitejs.dev/guide/build.html) for more information.

-### `yarn eject`
+### `yarn preview`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+Deploys a static version of the build from the `dist` directory to port 5001.
+Use `yarn preview:build` to build and preview it in SciGateway.

+For development purposes, use `yarn preview:build:dev` to build in watch mode so that changes are built automatically.

 ## Learn More